Willqvist/MapleNode/README.md

 # MapleNode
-MapleNode is a server built using node.js and other libraries such as express.
+MapleNode is a maplestory CMS built using node.js and ejs.

 ## Maple character image generator.
 Maple character image generator is an application that generates a maple character image with information from the database. this application uses files provided by greenelfx.
 To download them visit the following link.